Learn how to carve a pumpkin like a pro with these step-by-steps and pumpkin carving how-to videos.

 Carving your Halloween Masterpiece is a lot easier than you might imagine!
-Whether you’re caring a simple Jack-O-Lantern face or a more complex design, the basics of carving are pretty much summed up below.
-You’ll find some additonal pumpkin carving tips and tricks at the bottom of the page.
-If you’re looking for some advanced carving tips, please be sure to check out our Pumpkin Carving How-to Videos!
+Whether you’re carving a simple Jack-O-Lantern face or a more complex design, the basics of learning how to carve a pumpkin are pretty much summed up below.
+You’ll find some additional pumpkin carving tips and tricks here as well.
+If you’re looking for some advanced carving tips, please take a look at our Advanced Carving Techniques: Shading video below!

-Step 1: Pick of the Patch (Pick the perfect pumpkin)
+How to Carve a Pumpkin Step 1: Pick of the Patch!
+Pick the perfect pumpkin!

 No one wants a rotten pumpkin!
-To have a pumpkin that lasts until you’re ready to carve it, pick one without any nicks or soft spots.
+The first step in learning how to carve a pumpkin is to pick out a pumpkin that lasts until you’re ready to carve it, pick one without any nicks or soft spots.

-Step 2: Get ready, get set, goo!
-(Removing the seeds and goo)
+How to Carve a Pumpkin Step 2: Get ready, get set, goo!
+Removing the seeds and goo!